sigmod/sqlpp/document.md

     ]

 In the result, "$1" is the generated name for `substr(user.name, 1)`, while "alias" is the generated name for `substr(user.name, 1)`.

+### <a id="Abbreviatory_field_access_expressions">Abbreviatory field access expressions
+Similar to standard SQL, field access expressions can be abbreviatory in many places where there is no ambiguity.
+In the next example, variable `user` is the only possible variable reference for field `name` and `alias` and thus it can be omitted in the query.

+#### Example

+    SELECT substr(name, 1), alias
+    FROM FacebookUsers user
+    WHERE user.id = 1;

+It outputs:

+    [
+      { "$1": "MargaritaStoddard", "alias": "Margarita" }
+    ]

 ## <a id="Unnest_clauses">Unnest clauses
 For each input tuple, Unnest clause flatterns a expression that returns to a collection value into each element value and produces multiple tuples, each of which is the original tuple augmented a flattern element value.